LubinKerhuel/hugo/content/post/pitot-build/index.md

 Using the GPS COG[^COG] field is not exactly the plane yaw direction $\Theta\_{heading}$ but the plane flight direction.
 Thus the COG is a biased plane yaw $\Theta\_{heading}$ direction.
 It would be best to use plane orientation from the IMU sensor.
 It is not done here to reduce the number of sensors for this demonstration.
 The COG bias is small enough if we assume the wind speed to be small compared to the airplane air speed.
 It might be possible with a more sophisticated script to compensate this bias.

-W. Premerlani propose a [wind estimation](https://drive.google.com/file/d/0ByvTkVQo3tqXVzBYQUZicUNvbEE/view) relying exclusively on GPS data.
-(To be tested with the same data set to compare...)
+W. Premerlani propose a [wind estimation](https://drive.google.com/file/d/0ByvTkVQo3tqXVzBYQUZicUNvbEE/view) using exclusively GPS data.
+Tests with this GPS dataset was not conclusive while trying to use all GPS sample while the platform direction is modified (i.e. COG derivative is above a given threshold).
+GPS dynamic seems too slow to provide robust results.

 #### Other flight data